plotti/2000kcal/PITCHME.md

     Nutritional values: 191g Carbs, 84g Fat, 87g
     Cost: 3 CHF + 6.40 CHF+ 0.55 CHF + 5 CHF = 14.95 CHF

-- We could say the caloric goal is met
+- We could say the caloric goal is met < 2k
-- We over-ate on carbs and fat, but did not eat Protein enough protein.
+- We over-ate on carbs(>125g) and fat (>46g), but did not eat enough protein(<227g).
 - We only spend 15CHF this day.
-- If there were stars I would rate this pack only 3/5 stars because those conditions are not met)
+- I would rate this pack only 3/5 stars because those conditions are not met

 #HSLIDE
 ## EVALUATION